shehan/research-publications/README.md

 <ul>
 <li>
 Peruma, Anthony Shehan Ayam, "What the Smell?
 An Empirical Investigation on the Distribution and Severity of Test Smells in Open Source Android Applications" (2018).
 Thesis.
 Rochester Institute of Technology.
-Accessed from http://scholarworks.rit.edu/theses/9774
 <br><a href="publications/2018_RIT_Thesis_What the Smell.pdf" target="_blank">Read/Download</a> | <a href="http://scholarworks.rit.edu/theses/9774/" target="_blank">Digital Library</a>
 </li>
 <li>